crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that prevented an access to the properties of object type arguments in JavaScript user defined functions.

 - Fixed a regression introduced in 4.2 that could cause subscript expressions to fail with a ``Base argument to subscript must be an object, not null`` error.